Megan Chao is a factual entertainment professional with more than a decade of experience as a documentary producer, writer and picture editor.

 Currently, Chao is in post production on an untitled project for CuriosityStream about the little-known story of Saint Patrick and his legendary quest to save literacy and Western Civilization.
 This history project is based on The New York Times Bestsellers book series, The Hinges of History, by Thomas Cahill.

-Currently, Chao is supervising producer and editor on an untitled feature documentary for Netflix about Cyntoia Brown, a 16-year-old girl who was tried as an adult and sentenced to life in prison for murdering a 43-year-old man who had picked her up for sex.
-The 15-year odyssey, with all of its successes and failures, explores the complexity of our legislative and criminal justice system through the lens of one family’s journey.
-The documentary helped lead to a clemency decision in early 2019 by Tennessee’s governor, Bill Haslam, and Brown is now free from prison.
+Most recently, Chao was supervising producer and editor on the critically-acclaimed Murder to Mercy: The Cyntoia Brown Story for Netflix about a 16-year-old girl who was tried as an adult and sentenced to life in prison for murdering a 43-year-old man who had picked her up for sex.
+The 16-year odyssey, with all of its successes and failures, explores the complexity of our legislative and criminal justice system through the lens of one family’s journey.
+The documentary feature made the Netflix U.S. Top 10 List for the first week of its broadcast.

-Chao is an adjunct faculty member at USC Annenberg, and is line producer and online editor for the student-produced television newsmagazine show, Impact.
-She has a master’s degree in broadcast journalism from USC Annenberg and dual bachelor’s degrees in biology and nonfiction creative writing from the University of California, Riverside.
+Chao is also an adjunct faculty member at USC Annenberg, and is line producer for the student-produced documentary series, Impact.
+She has a master’s degree in broadcast journalism from USC Annenberg and dual bachelor’s degrees in biology and nonfiction creative writing from the University of California at Riverside.

 She is an active member of the Television Academy in the documentary peer group, and serves on the peer group’s executive committee.
 She is also a member of the International Documentary Association.